N2-Sys/OmniWindow/README.md

 **Build**

-You need to clone and build the project on both the OmniWindow host and the switch.
+You need to clone and build the project on both the OmniWindow controller and the switch.

-- On the OmniWindow host:
+- On the OmniWindow controller:
     ```sh
     git clone git@github.com:N2-Sys/OmniWindow.git
     cd OmniWindow